snw35/cloudenv/README.md

  * Infrastructure-as-code (IaC) tools for Amazon AWS and Google GCP.
  * Authentication tools for Okta and AWS.
- * Large collection of Kubernetes tools.
+ * A large collection of Kubernetes and container tools.

 Tested on Mac and Linux with both Podman and Docker.